 - Estoppel may be found where the party to be estopped has by false language or conduct led another to do that which he or she would not otherwise have done and as a result thereof that he or she has suffered injury.
 (Steinhart v.
 County of Los Angeles (2010) 47 Cal.4th 1298, 1315.)
 Thus, “the party asserting [estoppel] must be ignorant of the true facts and must reasonably rely on the other party’s conduct to his detriment.”
 (Alfaro v.
 Community Housing Improvement System & Planning Assn., Inc. (2009) 171 Cal.App.4th 1356, 1381.)

-- The Statute of Limitations for violation of a CC&R provision, architectural guideline, or rule is 5 years from the time the board discovers the violation or, through the exercise of reasonable diligence, should have discovered the violation. ( Code Civ.
+- Statute of Limitations for violation of a CC&R provision, architectural guideline, or rule is 5 years from the time the board discovers the violation or, through the exercise of reasonable diligence, should have discovered the violation. ( Code Civ.
 Proc. §336(b); Pacific Hills HOA v.
 Prun.)
-Boards must timely enforce violations of the association's governing documents, otherwise they can lose the right to bring an action to enforce a particular violation.
+[For breach of contract, the SOL is 4 years (Code Civ.
+Proc. §337); the SOL for breach of fiduciary duty it is 3 years from the discovery of the wrongful act (Smith v.
+Superior Court); and the SOL to challenge election results is 1 year.
+The SOL for construction defects varies depending on the particular defect.]
+Boards should consult legal counsel whenever they believe action must be taken on an issue so as to not exceed applicable statutes of limitations.
+Otherwise, they can lose the right to bring an action.

 Recommendation: Boards have discretion in how they enforce their documents but the clear message is that boards must investigate and take some form of good faith action.
 They cannot sit on their hands and do nothing.